 Students are initially placed on the SEND register at SEND Support, K, and follow the graduated response detailed above.
-Full details of provision can be found on our School offer, available on our website.
-The SEND register is regularly reviewed by the SENDCo using information from the graduated response detailed above and progress data as part of the whole school monitoring systems.
-Inclusion on the register is fluid and fully communicated with parents.
+Full details of provision can be found in our SEND Information Report, available on our website.
+The SEND register is regularly reviewed by the SENDCO using information from the graduated response detailed above and progress data as part of the whole school monitoring systems.
+Inclusion on the register is fluid and fully communicated with parents/carers.
 Each cycle of the graduated response will lead to one of the following outcomes: